-Scope: - Overseeing and managing ongoing communications and engagement with the public and stakeholders. - Development and implementation of communication strategies.
+Scope: Overseeing and managing ongoing communications and engagement with the public and stakeholders.
+Development and implementation of communication strategies.
 Creation of compelling content and messaging, and the cultivation of relationships with key stakeholders.
-Monthly - Conducted weekly meetings with the Design-Builder to assess potential public impacts and review Highlights: proposed communication approaches.
+Monthly Highlights: Conducted weekly meetings with the Design-Builder to assess potential public impacts and review proposed communication approaches.
 Prepared construction notices, newsletters, and handouts related to traffic impacts on Steveston Highway and Highway 99.
-Hosted a quarterly Traffic Advisory Committee meeting to provide Project updates to local and regional stakeholders and sought feedback on traffic management approaches related to upcoming construction activities.

-- Prepare and distribute construction notices related to traffic impacts on Steveston Highway and Highway 99. - Provide Project updates on construction activities to residents and stakeholders located near the Project site. - Continue to respond to public inquiries related to construction activities and impacts.
+Three Month Lookahead: Prepare and distribute construction notices related to traffic impacts on Steveston Highway and Highway 99.
+Provide Project updates on construction activities to residents and stakeholders located near the Project site.
+Continue to respond to public inquiries related to construction activities and impacts.
+Hold a Traffic Advisory Committee meeting with key stakeholders to notify and coordinate upcoming construction activities and traffic impacts.